jeremydaly/lambda-api/README.md

 The `RESPONSE` **CANNOT** be manipulated since it has already been generated.
 Only one `finally()` method can be defined and will execute after properly handled errors as well.

 ## Error Handling
-The API has sophisticated error handling that will automatically catch and log errors using the [Logging](#logging) system.
+Lambda API has sophisticated error handling that will automatically catch and log errors using the [Logging](#logging) system.
 By default, errors will trigger a JSON response with the error message.
 If you would like to define additional error handling, you can define them using the `use` method similar to middleware.
 Error handling middleware must be defined as a function with **four** arguments instead of three like normal middleware.
 An additional `error` parameter must be added as the first parameter.
 This will contain the error object generated.

 ```javascript
 api.use((err,req,res,next) => {